MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 ## Scene system settings

-The MRTK provides this optional service to help you manage complex additive scene loading / unloading.
+MRTK provides this optional service to help you manage complex additive scene loading / unloading.
 To decide if the Scene System would be a good fit for your project, read the [Scene System Getting Started Guide.](../features/scene-system/scene-system-getting-started.md)

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_SceneSystemProfile.png" width="650px" alt="Scene System settings 1">